Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Optimal RF-OWC Scheduling

 Any device in the system can transmit multiple messages to a single receiver, and each of these messages can have different types of data.
 As each message has a duration of validity over several time steps, as discussed in the previous section, we impose the following constraints so that packets within the message, regardless of the latter's data type, can be sent at most once within their valid time window:

 where $\phi_{i,j}^{f,l}$ represents the valid time slots of message $f$ with data type $l$ that should be sent from device $i$ to device $j$.

 In our network setup, message size $\Gamma_{i,j}^f$ is defined as a positive integer, representing the number of packets $s_p$ in message $f$.
-If device $i$ has more than one unit of a packet to transmit to device $j$ (i.e., $\Gamma_{i,j}^f>1$ for $f \in [1,\dots,|\Phi_{i,j}|]$), it may either transmit all the packets within that message, none, of a part of that message.
+If device $i$ has more than one unit of a packet to transmit to device $j$ (i.e., $\Gamma_{i,j}^f>1$ for $f \in [1,\dots,|\Phi_{i,j}|]$), it may either transmit all the packets within that message, none, or a part of that message.
 In this design, all packets can be transmitted within their corresponding message’s validity window.
 However, not all packets need to be sent; a subset of the packets can be transmitted at any given time.
 For example, in large-scale IoT networks where an IoT node collects air quality data from different nearby locations, an IoT device has a limited time window to transmit the data.
 During this time window, the device may transmit all $20$ packets, only $3$ packets, or none at all if the device is unable to transmit due to network congestion.
 To model such behavior, we introduce the following constraints:

 where $y_{i,j,f}$ is an \textit{endogenous} integer variable representing the non-communicated number of packets.
 It is greater than or equal to zero and less than the maximum number of packets per message $\overline{\sigma}$ (e.g., $\overline{\sigma}=max(\Gamma_{i,j}^f)$).
 We note here that the non-communicated packets during a time step $k$ can still be communicated at $k'>k$ using either available communication technology as long as the packets did not reach their discard time.
 We have a product of two variables, the \textit{main} decision variables $x_{i,j,m,k}$ and the \textit{endogenous} variable $y_{i,j,f}$.
-We linearize the product of binary and continuous variables in ~\eqref{eq:star} using the Big-M method~\cite{articless} by introducing a new \textit{auxiliary} integer variable denoted by $\tilde{y}_{i,j,m,f,k}$ such that $\tilde{y}_{i,j,m,f,k} = x_{i,j,m,k} \, \left( \Gamma_{i,j}^f - y_{i,j,f} \right)$.
-Therefore, constraints ~\eqref{eq:star} are then replaced with the following linear constraints:
+We linearize the product of binary and continuous variables in ~\eqref{eq:star} using the McCormick~\cite{McCormick1976} linearization by introducing a new \textit{auxiliary} non-negative integer variable denoted by $\tilde{y}_{i,j,m,f,k}$ such that $\tilde{y}_{i,j,m,f,k} = x_{i,j,m,k} \, \left( \Gamma_{i,j}^f - y_{i,j,f} \right)$.